Tooth Extractions in Alpharetta, Johns Creek and Roswell, GA

 When a tooth is damaged beyond repair by an accident or dental decay, the best course of action may be to remove the tooth and replace it with an implant until the permanent tooth grows in.
 However, most of these situations are surgical extractions.
-Our Pediatric Dentist in Roswell may refer your child out to oral and maxillofacial surgeon if this is the case.
+Our Pediatric Dentist in Roswell may refer your child out to an oral and maxillofacial surgeon if this is the case.

 Most of the time, children are able to remove their baby teeth without problems.
 However, some teeth are especially stubborn and require professional interference.

 A baby tooth that isn’t removed in a timely manner can cause future teeth to grow incorrectly, resulting in gaps, crowding, overbites, underbites, and a whole lot of other orthodontic problems.
-If the baby tooth impedes on a new tooth’s ability to erupt, it could result in an impacted tooth.
-Worst case, this could lead to an infected tooth or cyst.
+If the baby tooth impedes a new tooth’s ability to erupt, it could result in an impacted tooth.
+In the worst case, this could lead to an infected tooth or cyst.

 When a loose tooth isn’t pulled, it can also affect your child’s ability to talk, smile, and eat.
 This can have negative consequences on your child’s health, physical and emotional!

 The best way to know whether your child needs a tooth extraction is by asking your child and the pediatric dentist.
 If the pain is unbearable, your child will tell you.
-The pediatric dentist can conduct a dental exam and take x-rays of the teeth.
-If the baby tooth is in the way of the new tooth, there may be good reason to extract it.
+The Alpharetta pediatric dentist can conduct a dental exam and take x-rays of the teeth.
+If the baby tooth is in the way of the new tooth, there may be a good reason to extract it.

-What is the process of a tooth extraction?
+What is The Process of a Teeth Extraction?